chienlax/brats_challenge/docs/usage_guide.md

 - Dataset + case dropdowns mirror the on-disk directory structure; missing roots are skipped quietly.
 - Modality options reflect only the volumes available for the selected case.
 - Axis radio buttons and the slice slider stay within voxel bounds—no more index errors.
+- View mode selector toggles between a single-modality pane and a 2×2 grid of T1c/T1n/T2w/T2f (when present).
+- Display quality toggle upsamples the render 2× for sharper viewing/exports when you have the CPU headroom.
 - Segmentation overlay toggle respects BraTS color conventions and auto-disables when masks are absent.
 - The orthogonal preview panel maintains sagittal/coronal/axial context around the chosen slice.
 - Export downloads a timestamped PNG with the overlay baked in to your browser's download folder.